Social

 Quality assurance in raw materials procurement

-The Group procures raw materials and outsourced products from a wide range of suppliers.
-To maintain and continuously enhance quality assurance throughout the value chain, the Group applies the highest quality standards to all suppliers and business partners (including Tier-N) by requesting their compliance to the purchase contract and its Global Sustainable Procurement Policy.The Group also established Group-wide approval criteria for raw materials and outsourced products to ensure superior quality.
+Bridgestone procures raw materials and outsourced materials from a wide range of suppliers.
+To maintain and continuously enhance quality assurance throughout the value chain, Bridgestone applies the highest quality standards to all suppliers and business partners (including Tier-N) by requesting their compliance with a purchase contract and its Global Sustainable Procurement Policy.
+To ensure superior quality, Bridgestone also established Group-wide approval criteria for raw materials and outsourced products.

-For more details, see “Procurement.”
+For more details, see Procurement.

-Quality assurance in outsourcing
+Quality assurance in outsourcing products

 Quality assurance in manufacturing